These are red flags students and schools can look out for to help prevent school violence - KESQ

 Ask multiple people about gun access

-When there are hints a student might cause harm, O’Toole said it’s critical to ask both the student and their parents several questions about guns:
+When there are hints a student might cause harm, O’Toole said it’s critical to ask both the student and their parents questions about guns, such as:

 - Whether there are any firearms in the home